sebastianluis/TeacherAPI-NodeJs/README.md

 To Run the sever run the following command

+# Step3
+Run the following command to run the server

 npm start

 Now your server will be running in http://localhost:4001

+# Step 4

-You can now test the api's using postman or similar tools
+You can now test the api's using postman or similar tools.

-to run unit test run the following command
+To run unit test run the following command

 npm run test